ENGLAND SIXTH IN WORLD CHAMPS

 Reigning European Champions Angling Trust Team England finished in sixth place in the 68th Coarse Angling World Championship for Nations in Croatia.

-Selecting a similar line-up to that which claimed a dramatic team gold in Portugal in July, Mark Downes’ squad of William Raison, Matt Godfrey, Cameron Hughes, Steve Hemingray, James Dent and the return of former World Champ Sean Ashby found the two huge stillwaters of the Stara Drava, near Osijek a tougher nut to crack.
+Selecting the same line-up who claimed a dramatic team gold in Portugal in July, Mark Downes’ squad of William Raison, Sean Ashby, Matt Godfrey, Cameron Hughes, Steve Hemingray, and James Dent found the two huge stillwaters of the Stara Drava, near Osijek a tougher nut to crack.